Cytomegalovirus vaccine: Further research

 In 2013, Astellas Pharma has started on individuals who received a hematopoietic stem cell transplant a Phase III trial with its CMV deoxyribonucleic acid DNA cytomegalovirus vaccine ASP0113.

 In 2015, Astellas Pharma has commenced on healthy volunteers a Phase I trial with its cytomegalovirus vaccine ASP0113.

 In 2016, VBI Vaccines commenced a Phase I preventative cytomegalovirus vaccine study (VBI-1501).

 Other cytomegalovirus vaccines candidates are the CMV-MVA Triplex vaccine and the CMVpp65-A*0201 peptide vaccine.
 Both vaccine candidates are sponsored by the City of Hope National Medical Center.
 As of 2016, the development is in clinical phase 2 trial stage.

 In March 2019, Helocyte and City of Hope National Medical Center announced positive phase two results for Triplex.
 They are working on finding funding for Phase III research and then FDA approval.

-Moderna is working on a mRNA CMV vaccine.
+Moderna was working on mRNA-1647, a mRNA CMV vaccine.
 It was the first mRNA vaccine to enter phase 2 clinical trials.
+However, it did not meet primary endpoint in preventing CMV infection in women of child-bearing age to prevent congenital CMV.
+However, Moderna is continuing to test mRNA-1647 for transplant recipients.